Road Map for Osm2pgsql

 Future of the Outputs

 The flex output has taken some great strides in the last years and has been used in production environments for a long time.
 Some originally missing features have been added and it is ready to replace the other outputs.
 Users should all be able to switch to the flex output without missing any features they had in any of the other outputs.
 The multi output was already removed in version 1.5.0.
-The gazetteer output is already marked as deprecated and will be removed soon.
-Long term we want to also remove the pgsql output, but there is no timeline yet.
+The gazetteer output will be removed in version 2.0.0.0.
+Long term we want to also remove the pgsql output, it is marked as deprecated in 2.0.0., but there is no timeline yet.

-Most new features are only be available in the flex output.
+New features are only available in the flex output.

 Processing Flexibility and Performance